 - a flight examiner with an ELP endorsement

-- a person approved to conduct ELP assessments
+- a person approved to conduct GELP assessments

 - the head of operations of a Part 141 or Part 142 flight training organisation